DUST

 Windows for the brain.

-What will it read?
+What might it read?
 Location, of course.
 Biometric and genetic information.
 Blood flows, electrical signals, brain waves.
 Mental and emotional states.
-Verbatim thoughts?

 Auditory and optical signals.